AnirudhaL/Lets-Chat/README.md

 Lets-Chat.
-A responsive chatbox with python-django
+A responsive chatbox with python-django.